-The recent introduction of the DNX ASIC by Broadcom enables for the first time to build scalable (from a few Gbps up to a 920Tbps) routing hardware from off-the-shelf components.
+The recent introduction of the DNX ASIC by Broadcom enables for the first time to build a scalable (from a few Gbps up to a 920Tbps) routing hardware from off-the-shelf components.
 As a result, ODM’s started providing commodity white-box hardware based on the DNX ASIC.

 Service Provider Solution